Career Definition for a Landscaping Supervisor

 Careers that are similar to a landscape supervisor include:

 For those who want to work with landscaping design, becoming a landscape architect could be the right career decision.
 These professionals consult with the client, draft out a design, select plants and materials, prepare a budget and inspect the installation.
 To qualify for employment, one must earn a bachelor's or master's degree in landscape architecture and obtain experience in an internship.
 All non-government architects must also be licensed after completing specified education and training.
-In May of 2015, the BLS reported that landscape architects earned a median salary of $63,810.
-They also expect 5% employment growth in this field between 2014 and 2024.
+In May of 2019, the BLS reported that landscape architects earned a median salary of $69,360.
+They also expect 2% employment decline in this field between 2019 and 2029.

 If a supervisory position involving plants and other botanical life is desired, becoming an agricultural manager may be of interest.
 These managers oversee operations at nurseries, farms, ranches and other similar businesses.
 They determine logistical arrangements of storage and transport, plan and manage budgets, hire workers and make sure equipment is running properly.
 Most agricultural managers have a high school diploma and extensive work experience in the field.
 However, many employers are beginning to prefer candidates who have earned a degree in agricultural science or a related field of study.